 It’s essential to clearly and effectively detail the specific characteristics of your product or service.
 This is where you delve into the ‘what’ aspect – what your offering includes and how it functions.

-For example, if your product is a software solution for supply chain management, you would list out its features such as real-time inventory tracking, automated supplier coordination, and predictive analytics for demand forecasting.
+For example, if your product is a software solution for supply chain management, you would list out its features such as real-time inventory tracking, automated supplier coordinationwith warehouse supplies, and predictive analytics for demand forecasting.

 Each feature should be explained in a way that is both comprehensive and easy for the audience to understand.